dcasota/photonos-scripts/README.md

 Photon OS can be used as ISO build platform.
 Some personal progress using Photon OS as Photon OS ISO build machine has been documented on [How to build the Photon OS ISO file](https://github.com/dcasota/photonos-scripts/wiki/How-to-build-the-Photon-OS-ISO-file).
 Photon OS could be used to create eg. Microsoft Windows ISO builds from [uupdump.net](https://uupdump.net) as well.

 # Photon OS components in commercial products and open-source Photon OS
-Open source Photon OS has nothing to do with the VMware commercial products in which some Photon OS components are a customized part of.
+From a paid support perspective, open source Photon OS has nothing to do with the VMware commercial products in which some Photon OS components are a customized part of.
 VCSA, vSphere Replication, Workstation, vRealize Operations, and much more run on a strict VMware governance for that commercial product.

 There isn't a customer product SKU Photon Platform 2.x, 3.x or 4.x.
 Hence you cannot buy official Photon Platform support.